A Configuration specifies how the container is configured (logging, security, data sources, location where to put deployables, etc).

 - Local Configuration: You use a local configuration when you're using a Local Container.
 There are 2 local configuration types: Standalone Local Configuration and Existing Local Configuration.

 - Runtime Configuration: You use a runtime configuration when you want to access your container as a black box through a remote protocol (JMX, etc).
-Whereas a local configuration allows you to tune almost all aspects of a container, a runtime configuration only supports configuring container properties that can be modified remotely.
+Whereas a local configuration allow you to tune almost all aspects of a container, a runtime configuration only support configuring container properties that can be modified from a distance.

 The Cargo API allows you to plug your own custom configuration implementation.